American National offers information and resources after Hurricane Ida

 - Save receipts for any materials you purchase to assist with repairs.
 You may submit them to your insurer for reimbursement.

-- Do not throw away any damage items until an adjuster visits your home.
-Keep in mind that due to COVID-19 and social distancing, you may ask for self-inspection options for internal damage
+- Do not throw away any damaged items until an adjuster visits your home.
+Keep in mind that due to COVID-19 and social distancing, you may ask for self-inspection options for internal damage.

 - Many standard homeowners and renters policies provide reimbursement of additional living expenses when property is determined to be uninhabitable due to damage.
 This provision helps pay for things like temporary housing, restaurant meals, overnight parking and laundry service.
 Check with your insurer or agent for a list of what your policy will cover.